-The presentation will be graded based on the level of competency and flow, knowledge of the subject, conclusions, and ability to respond to post-presentation inquiries.
+The presentation will be graded based on the level of competency and flow, knowledge of the subject, and conclusions.
 It is highly recommended that students practice their presentations several times (preferably in front of someone who will provide constructive feedback).
 The presentations will be held to strict time limits.
 Failure to complete a presentation within the allotted time frame (i.e., 15 to 20 minutes), or too brief of a presentation, will result in a loss of points.
 The Paper Presentation will account for 15% of the final course grade.
 [CLO 2]